ilmax/site/content/posts/k3s-raspberry-tls/index.md

 ## Conclusion

-This was quite a lengthy post, but cert-manager makes it really easy for us to configure and manage automated certificate management. cert-manager doesn't support all the domain registrar so if you still have to buy a domain, make sure that you're buying it from one of the supported registrar.
+This was quite a lengthy post, but cert-manager makes it really easy for us to configure and automate certificate management. cert-manager doesn't support all the domain registrar so if you still have to buy a domain and want to use cert-manager, make sure that you're buying it from one of the supported ones.

 Just to recap, in order to expose a service with it's relative TLS certificate we need to: